 - Financial Aid

-General applications for SASLI will be accepted from November 2022 through March 2023.
 If you plan to apply for this FLAS competition, please submit the online application and processing fee as soon as possible, as SASLI may cancel classes with low enrollment.
 Please contact SASLI with questions or concerns.

-A FLAS fellowship for SASLI covers the full tuition and a fixed stipend of $2,500.
+A FLAS fellowship for SASLI covers the full tuition and a fixed stipend of $3,500.
 Fellowships are awarded based on a national competition.
 They are open to undergraduate** and graduate students currently enrolled* in a degree program who are citizens or permanent residents of the United States.
 Thus, non-students and international students who are not permanent residents of the U.S. are ineligible for a FLAS fellowship.
 Please look into our Fee Remission options if you are not eligible for a FLAS award.

 The Department of Education prioritizes students applying for the 2nd or 3rd year of study for FLAS funding.
 Students may be granted an exception to study at the beginning level if they have achieved at least intermediate proficiency in another language or have other extenuating circumstances.
 Students applying for beginning-level language study must justify why an exception should be granted as part of their application.
 The Department of Education has the final say as to whether an exception for first-year study will be given.